mutantmuskrat/Python-Function-Call-Tracker/README.md

 Enter Selection:___
 ```

 If you select "1", you will see a screen like that shown below.
 You can enter a description of the function by typing.
-Then type enter to move to be presented with another function.
+Then type enter to move to the next function.
 To save your description notes to the csv file, type ```:w``` and press [ENTER].
 ```
 Documentation Engine